Bundle of joy or bundle of nerves?

-The soft sound will not prevent you form hearing the baby cry, but will quickly soothe you back to sleep after an interruption in the small hours.
+The soft sound will not prevent you from hearing the baby cry, but will quickly soothe you back to sleep after an interruption in the small hours.

-Most listeners report waking feeling surprisingly refreshed after just a few hours using Sound Therapy overnight.
-Sound Therapy is offered through a range of specialised health clinics by practitioners ranging from nurses and teachers to audiologists, naturopaths and physiotherapists.
+Most listeners report waking to feel surprisingly refreshed after just a few hours using Sound Therapy overnight.
+Sound Therapy is offered through a range of specialized health clinics by practitioners ranging from nurses and teachers to audiologists, naturopaths and physiotherapists.

 “Fathers need support too”

-Whilst postnatal depression in women has received extensive attention, the question of whether fathers also experience post natal depression is seldom asked.
-In fact it does occur and a study reported in The Lancet found that if fathers are depressed in the months following birth there is a higher incidence of later behaviour problems, particularly in boys.
+Whilst postnatal depression in women has received extensive attention, the question of whether fathers also experience postnatal depression is seldom asked.
+In fact, it does occur and a study reported in The Lancet found that if fathers are depressed in the months following birth there is a higher incidence of later behavior problems, particularly in boys.

 The new role of parent can be very challenging for men as they enter an unfamiliar realm, experience the loss of social freedoms, yet may feel on the outside of the close maternal bond.